 If these symptoms are only weak or are entirely absent, it is called a silent heart attack.
 It goes unnoticed.

-Kneel down beside the patient.
+The person is no longer responsive, is not breathing or is breathing irregularly: Kneel down beside the patient.
 In this way, your arms will not have to bear the full burden.
 Put one hand over the other and then place both hands in the centre of the lower half of the patient’s breastbone.
 Start the cardiac massage.
 The optimum frequency lies at 100 to 120 repetitions per minute.
-Press down until you reach a depth of about 5 centimetres.
+Press down until you reach a depth of 5-6 centimetres.
 Release all of the pressure from the thorax, so that enough blood flows back to the heart.

 Smokers, people with high blood pressure, severe overweight or elevated cholesterol levels are at greater risk.
 They should therefore undergo regular medical examinations.

 After a heart attack, behavioural and lifestyle changes form the basis for all forms of treatment.
 They reduce the risk of having another heart attack or a different type of cardiovascular disease.
 Cardiovascular patients build up their strength again by following exercise programmes.
 Later on, it is about integrating what they have learnt into their daily routine and sticking to it.
 Quite a few patients also require psychological counselling to process the heart attack.

 If someone’s heart stops, every second counts.
 A simple guide so you can act immediately in an emergency.

 Four simple principles keep the cardiovascular system fit and healthy: plenty of exercise, a balanced diet, low stress levels, and no smoking.

 What does the interior of the heart look like?
 Take a look at our most important organ and learn about its role in the cardiovascular system.

 Find out more about current health issues and get all the information you need about our attractive offers, delivered by e-mail to read whenever it suits you.
 Our newsletter is free of charge and you can sign up here: